One of our DogTime fans has questions for Dear Labby about seeing blood in her dog’s stool! She writes:

 - Inflammation or abscess in the anal sacs

 - Hemorrhagic gastroenteritis (HGE)

 How Can You Treat It?

 So, P.O.O.P.
 R.E.D., the important thing to remember is to not panic.
-Most of the time, some blood in your pup’s poop is not much to worry about, but you must talk to your veterinarian to be safe.
+Most of the time, some blood in your pup’s poop isn’t much to worry about, but you must talk to your vet to be safe.
 Loving dogs can be a dirty job, but we’re happy to do it for our wonderful pups, right?